How to Plant & Care for a Bare Root Fruit Tree

 Unboxing

-Trees may be kept in a cool place packed in the box they arrived in safely for at least 48 hours.
-(Do not allow to freeze) If trees cannot be planted soon after arriving, they may be heeled in and then later moved to a permanent location while still dormant.
+Trees may be kept in a cool place packed in the box they arrived in safely for at least 5 days.
+(Do not allow to freeze) If trees cannot be planted soon after arriving, they may be heeled in then, later moved to a permanent location while still dormant.

 Site selection

-Select a planting site that receives at least 6 hours of full sunlight and is not subject to flooding (standing water lasting more than one day).
+Select a planting site that receives at least 8 hours of full sunlight and is not subject to flooding (standing water lasting more than one day).
 Mark tree locations before planting.
-Semi-Dwarf Trees should be planted 12’ to 18’ apart.
-Dwarf Trees should be planted 8’ to 12 ‘apart.
 Remove sod 2-3 feet around planting site.
+Ideal Tree spacing will vary depending on the rootstock and vigor of the variety.
+Here are general guidelines for in row spacing based on rootstock:

 Planting

-Soak roots in a bucket of water for a few hours while at the planting site.
+Do not allow roots to dry out.
+Keep the roots in damp media until ready to plant.
 Our trees tolerate a wide range of soils.
 We recommend you contact your local state extension office for a soil test and site specific recommendations.
 Soil amendments / organic fertilizers are generally not necessary at planting unless the planting site is very poor (high percentage of clay, sand or Rock).
 Do not add chemical fertilizers at the time of planting.
 Only fully composted organic matter may be used as fertilizer at the time of planting.
-The hole needs only be big enough for full root system.
+The hole needs only be big enough for the full root system.
 If the soil is hard and compacted it will be helpful to loosen the soil in the sides and the bottom of hole.
 The graft union must be between 1” -2” ABOVE ground.
 Fill hole with firmly packed soil to eliminate air pockets.
 Water generously immediately after planting.
-Remove tags from trees (especially metal tags) so they do not become embedded in an expanding trunk.
-Dwarf trees may require ongoing support to prevent breaking at the graft union in high wind or while bearing fruit.
-Semi dwarf trees do not require support, but it may be beneficial to train the tree to grow straight.
+Dwarf apple trees may require ongoing support (8 Ft T Post) to prevent breaking at the graft union in high wind or while bearing fruit.
+Semi dwarf and standard trees do not require support, but it may be beneficial to train the tree to grow straight.

 Protecting trees from animal damage

-Mice, voles, Rabbits and deer will kill your fruit trees unless, you protect them.
-Placing 4” corrugated perforated drain pipe around the trunk will protect your tree from rabbit and mice damage.
-A 4’ to 5’ welded wire fence 4-6 ft. in diameter around your tree secured with T posts will effectively mitigate deer damage.
+Mice, voles, rabbits and deer Will Kill Your Fruit Trees unless, you protect them.
+Placing 4” wide 14” tall corrugated perforated drain pipe around the trunk will protect your tree from rabbit damage.
+A 4’ to 5’ welded wire fence 4-6 ft. in diameter around your tree secured with T posts will effectively prevent deer damage.
+Vole damage to apples root system can be mitigated by digging a larger hole when planting and mixing in 10% to 20% gravel.
+Voles despise Allium plants like onion or garlic.
+Planting these near the base of the tree is another effective deterrent.

 Spring